Reference workbook control values in SQL statements

 Limitations and warnings

 - If changing the value of a control results in a statement that queries a table with a different schema, the query produces different columns than expected, resulting in errors.
+See Return rows based on a schema text selector for an example that would be impacted by this behavior.

 Reference single value control output in SQL